antmicro/topwrap/docs/source/getting_started.md

 ```
 It should build and start server, connect the client to it and open the browser with GUI.

-Loaded ip cores can be found under IPcore section:
+The loaded IP cores can be found in the IPcore section:

 ```{image} img/side_bar_kpm.png
 ```

-With these IPcores and default metanodes you can easily create designs by dragging cores and connecting them.
+With these IP cores and default metanodes, you can easily create designs by dragging and connecting the cores.

-Let's make the design from the demo that was shown at the beginning of this guide.
+Let's make a design from the demo at the beginning of this guide.

 ```{image} img/getting_started_project.png
 ```

 :::{note}
-You can change name of node by right clicking on it and selecting `rename`.
+You can change the name of an individual node by right clicking on it and selecting `rename`.
 :::

-You can save the project to the [Design Description](description_files.md) format, which is used by topwrap to represent the created design.
+You can save the project in the [Design Description](description_files.md) format, which is used by Topwrap to represent the created design.

-To do this select the graph button and select `Save file`.
+To do this, select the graph button and select `Save file`.

 ```{image} img/save_graph_kpm.png
 ```

 :::{note}
-The difference between `Save file` and `Save graph file` lays in which format will be used for saving.
+The difference between `Save file` and `Save graph file` lies in which format is used for saving.

-`Save file` will save the design description in yaml format which topwrap uses.
+`Save file` will save the design description in the YAML format which Topwrap uses.

-`Save graph file` will save the design in graph json format which kpm uses.
-You should only choose this one if you have some specific custom layout of nodes in design and you want to save it.
+`Save graph file` will save the design in the [graph JSON format](https://antmicro.github.io/kenning-pipeline-manager/specification-format.html) which the GUI uses.
+You should only choose this one if you have a specific custom layout of the nodes in the design and you want to save it.
 :::

-### Generating verilog
+### Generating Verilog in the GUI

-You can generate verilog from design created in previous section.

-If you have the example running as described in previous section then on the top bar you should see these 4 buttons:
+You can generate Verilog from the design created in the previous section if you have the example running as described in the previous section.
+On the top bar, these four buttons are visible:

 ```{image} img/kpm_buttons.png
 ```

-First one is for loading or saving designs.
+1. Load or save designs.
-Second is for toggling node browser.
+2. Toggles the node browser.
-Third one is for validating the design.
+3. Validates the design.
-And the fourth is for building the design which will generate the verilog file in `/build` directory of the current example and run the design.
+4. Builds the design which generates the Verilog file in the `/build` directory of the current example and runs the design.

 ## Appendix: Command-line flow

-### Creating the design
+### Creating designs

-Manual creation of designs requires familiarity with [Design Description](description_files.md) format.
+The manual creation of designs requires familiarity with the [Design Description](description_files.md) format.

-First let's include all the ip core files we will need in the `ips` section.
+First, include all the IP core files needed in the `ips` section.

 ```yaml
 ips: